 Atomic Heart's weapons are makeshift, and you'll piece them together from "various metal parts, detached from robots or taken from the household appliances or fragments obtained during the game".
 It's not known exactly how the crafting system works, but the image above suggests there will be plenty of ways to boost your damage stats.

 A 2017 teaser listed SteamVR and PSVR as release platforms for Atomic Heart, but Mundfish has since said the game won't get a full VR release.
-"There are no such plans now," it told Wccftech earlier this year.
+"There are no such plans now," it told Wccftech.
 "Maybe as we get closer to the game release, some elements of the game will be available in VR, but now it’s hard to say which and in what form."

-The devs previously released a VR game called Soviet Lunapark VR that was set in the same universe as Atomic Heart, but it was removed from Steam earlier this year.
+Mundfish previously released a VR game called Soviet Lunapark VR that was set in the same universe as Atomic Heart, but it was removed from Steam.
 Anyone that had paid for Soviet Lunapark will get a free copy of Atomic Heart.

 Atomic Heart development controversy

 The devs partially responded to these claims in a later interview with a Russian outlet.
-The (roughly) translated interview is here: basically, they dispute the initial report, and say the game is far more polished than the Telegram channel claimed.
+According to the (roughly) translated interview, they dispute the initial report, and say the game is far more polished than the Telegram channel claimed.

 In its Wccftech interview, the team also moved to reassure fans about its development process. "[Our] experienced developers, who worked in large game companies like Ubisoft … are experts in making AAA games and complex subsystems such as online multiplayer, AI ecosystems, analytics and scoring systems and other complex and high-tech tasks," they said.